 What are the Benefits of Being in a Legally Recognized Marriage?

-Do not overlook the need for careful LGBT estate planning
+Do not overlook the need for careful LGBTQ estate planning

 An issue related to long-term health care